JanusHCP/policies/roles_policy.md

 6. Provides copies of the policies and procedures to management, customers, and partners, and has them available to review by all other workforce members to which they apply.

-7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of ePHI stored, transmitted, or processed within BloomAPI infrastructure.
+7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of ePHI stored, transmitted, or processed within Janus Healthcare Partners infrastructure.

 9. Develops and provides periodic security updates and reminder communications for all workforce members.